Vodafone NZ's new owners take control, say 5G network in December

 Vodafone also announced a series of early 5G customers including NZ Police, Westpac, BNZ and Westpac (more on the 5G launch soon).

-Details are still emerging, but the Herald understands Vodafone will utilise 3.5GHz spectrum it already owns while it waits for the Crown's spectrum auction, which has been delayed by an iwi claim.
+The telco will utilise 3.5GHz spectrum it already owns while it waits for the Crown's spectrum auction, which has been delayed by an iwi claim.

 At launch, there will be extra charges for existing Vodafone customers.
+A premium is possible for new customers down the track (it could hinge, in part, on how quickly Spark and 2degrees catch up).

-5G (see chart below) offers many times the speed of today's 4G mobile networks and none of the lag.
+5G (see chart below) offers many times the speed of today's 4G mobile networks and none of the lag that can undermine data-intensive two-way communications like video calls under 4G.

-Before the Infratil deal, Vodafone boss Jason Paris questioned whether 5G was worth the investment at a time when customers were not likely to pay more for 5G plans.
-A hologram call demo at today's 5G launch was impressive (bar a brief audio glitch) but hardly an example of workaday utility.
+Before the Infratil deal, Vodafone Paris questioned whether 5G was worth the investment at a time when customers were not likely to pay more for 5G plans.
+A hologram call demo at today's 5G launch was impressive (bar a brief audio glitch blamed on an old 2G phoned used as a prop) but hardly an example of workaday utility.

-Vodafone says it's early customers, including emergency devices, show the technology's more practical benefits.
+Vodafone says it's early customers, including emergency devices and Waste Management, show the technology's more practical benefits.

 NZX-listed Infratil - best known for its infrastructure and utility assets such as Wellington Airport and its half-share in Trustpower - teamed with Canada's Brookfield Asset Management to buy Vodafone's NZ operation for $3.4 billion.

-Vodafone NZ chief executive Jason Paris remains in charge of management, while Infratil chief executive Marko Bogoievski (Telecom CFO during the 2000s) will head the telco's board.
+Paris remains in charge of management, while Infratil chief executive Marko Bogoievski (Telecom CFO during the 2000s) will head the telco's board.

 The company will continue to use the Vodafone brand under licence.